ethereum/EIPs/EIPS/eip-FOCIL.md

 ### Roles And Participants

-This section outlines the workflow of FOCIL, detailing the roles and responsibilities of various participants, including IL committee members, nodes, proposers, and attesters.
+This section outlines the workflow of FOCIL, detailing the roles and responsibilities of various participants, including IL committee members, validators, proposers, and attesters.

 #### IL Committee Members